How to Generate Barcode & QR Code Stickers in Laravel Using Milon Barcode and Snappy PDF

 6. Printing Professional Stickers

-Once the PDF is ready:
+Once your PDF is ready:

 Conclusion

-• Generate both 1D and 2D codes
+• Generate 1D and 2D barcodes & QR codes

-• Export print-ready PDFs with custom sticker sizes
+• Export custom-sized, print-ready PDFs

-• Add product metadata into QR codes
+• Embed product metadata into QR codes